 Most photographers use a single Catalog, but if you have more than one Catalog you need to be extra careful here as that makes it even easier to delete the wrong files by mistake.

-3. Delete Lightroom CC
+3. Delete the Lightroom desktop app

 How I freed up over 68GB of hard drive space